 A Balance Between UI and UX

-As a team, one important learning outcome of this project was to not always focus on some design trends.
-In this case, there were elements that we were set on incorporating into our app, that in reality did not make sense for the usability.
+An important learning outcome of this project was to not always focus on some design trends.
 An example would be adding background images of the cities, which was seen in many of our moldboard references.
 However, once we tried to do this, we were either wasting a lot of real-estate on this images, making the text look cluttered, or we found it hard to find images that were dark enough to add text on top of.

 What I Would Change & Next Steps

-As happy as I am with the end result that my team and I created, looking back there are certain aspects of the process that I think could be reevaluated for more efficient work.
-An example would be the different softwares that we used for collaboration.
+Some changes I would take if I redid this project would be to explore different softwares.
 For prototyping and designing, we used Adobe XD.
 However, with Figma starting to become more popular at the time, it would have been easier for us to use that software because of the collaborative elements that Figma allows.

 Some logical next steps for Travelr would be to add on-boarding for the user and try to hone out any logistical issues involving the customization trip budgets.
 After this, we would ideally do another round of user-testing since our app changed dramatically from the critiques and insights that were received from the previous round of tests.